saikumar-pujari/System-design-LLD/README.md

 ## Disclaimer

-This repository and all its contents are exclusively owned by Saikumar Pujari.
+This repository and all its contents are exclusively owned by Saikumar .
 Unauthorized use, reproduction, or distribution of any content is strictly prohibited.
+Usage of this repo without any concern about the about owner may lead to reporting of the file.

 ---